Md-Ikhtiar-uddin-howlader/os/README.md

 ![apache](./images/apache.png)

-Now, If we open Docekr desktop, The container should be up and runnig.
+Now, If we open Doceker desktop, The container should be up and runnig.

 ![myphp](./images/myphp.png)